 All admitted students receive the benefits of the KAUST Fellowship which support students for the duration of their graduate studies.
 The benefits of the KAUST Fellowship include:

 - Monthly living allowance (ranging between $20,000-30,000 annual, depending on qualifications and progression through degree programs)

 The Master’s Degree (M.S.) is awarded upon successful completion of a minimum of 36 credit hours.
 A minimum GPA of 3.0 must be achieved to graduate.
 Individual courses require a minimum of a ‘B' for course credit.
 Students are expected to complete the M.S. degree in three semesters and one Summer Session.
 Satisfactory participation in every KAUST's Summer Session is mandatory.
 Summer Session courses are credit-bearing and apply towards the degree.

-Placement Exam - all admitted students without an MS are required to take a written assessment exam when they arrive on Campus.
-The purpose of the assessment is to determine whether students have mastered the prerequisites for undertaking graduate-level courses taught in the program.
+Placement Exam - To facilitate the design of an individual study plan, all admitted students must take a written assessment test when they arrive on campus.
+The assessment determines whether students have mastered the prerequisites for undertaking graduate-level courses taught in the program.

 Cultural Orientation - duration 1 week